signaldatascience/R-curriculum/src/week5/day5/web-scraping-nlp.md

 * Modify your classifier so that it converts all uppercase characters to lowercase.
 Does this improve the performance of your classifier on the training data?

 * Find examples of both spam and non-spam emails from your personal email accounts.
 See if your classifer classifies them correctly.

+* Read Paul Graham's essay [A Plan for Spam](http://www.paulgraham.com/spam.html), where he describes his improvements to the simplest naive Bayes spam filtration technique which substantially decreased the false positive rate, as well as [Better Bayesian Filtering](http://www.paulgraham.com/better.html), where he elaborates further on why his filtration method works better and on some additional improvements he made to it.

 Using $n$-grams with logistic regression
 ----------------------------------------